AndrewHarrisSPU/logf/README.md

 Log.With( "x:y ratio", 2 ).Msg( `What a funny ratio: {x\:y ratio}!` )
 	-> msg="What a funny ratio: 2!"
 ```

-## Handler Composition
-In the weeds: `logf` Handlers rely on wrapped `slog.Handlers` for as much state management as possible.
-Nothing presumed to exist in the wrapped `slog.Handler` is visible in the `logf.Handler`

 ### Scope and composition
 `logf.Handler` doesn't track nested scoping.
 This is a useful property when interpolating.